apache/pulsar/site2/docs/functions-develop.md

 Counters and binary values share the same keyspace, so this deletes either type.

 <!--Python-->
-Currently Pulsar Functions expose following APIs for mutating and accessing State.
+Currently Pulsar Functions expose the following APIs for mutating and accessing State.
 These APIs are available in the [Context](#context) object when you are using Python SDK functions.

 #### incr_counter